BlueBVN06/BlockChanger/README.md

 // Create a snapshot of the block states in the region CuboidSnapshot snapshot = new CuboidSnapshot(loc1, loc2);

-// Perform operations that modify the blocks...
-// ...

 // Restore the blocks in the cuboid to their original snapshot state snapshot.restore();